Can You Buy a Car During Chapter 13 Bankruptcy? Your Guide to Vehicle Purchases

 Leasing Options

-• Lower initial costs: Leasing typically requires a smaller down payment than buying.
+• Lower Initial Costs: Leasing generally requires a smaller down payment.

 Public Transportation and Ride-Sharing